Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

   It is not needed for external search engines.
 It should be at least version 3.4.16.
 Older versions are supported only with Search version 3.5.12.2 or older ones.
+- Module [Solr].
+Note that this is not the module [Solr of Biblibre], but the module named [SearchSolr].

 ### Fix